 History of the Korat

-This breed originated in ancient Thailand, otherwise known as Siam.
-Ancient literature indicates that the Korat may have been around as far back as Thailand’s Ayutthaya period, which spanned from 1350 to 1767.
-The most notable ancient book, The Cat-Book Poems, was found depicting cat breeds thought to bring luck to their owners.
+This breed originated in Thailand, formerly known as Siam, where they are formally recognized as a national treasure.
+Literature indicates that the Korat may have been around as far back as Thailand’s Ayutthaya period, which spanned 1350 to 1767.
+The most notable book from this time period, The Cat-Book Poems, depicted 17 cat breeds thought to bring luck to their owners.
 Among the cats listed was the Korat.
-Because of this, Korats were often given as gifts to brides to bring luck and happiness to a new married couple.
+Because of this, Korats were traditionally given as gifts to brides to bring luck and happiness to the newly married couple.